FREE SHIPPING FOR ORDERS OVER $150

 2. Distinguishing Between Mycelium and Fruiting Body

-One of the biggest industry tricks is selling mycelium-based supplements instead of actual fruiting body extracts.
+One of the biggest industry concerns is supplements made from mycelium grown on grain instead of actual fruiting body extracts.

-• Mycelium-based products are often grown on grain (rice or oats), resulting in high starch content but low active compounds.
+• Mycelium-on-grain products are often grown on rice or oats, resulting in high starch content but low active compounds.

 • Fruiting body extracts contain significantly higher concentrations of beta-glucans and other beneficial compounds.

-Look for lab results that specify high β-glucan content and low starch levels.
+Look for lab results that specify high beta-glucan content and low starch levels.

 3. Detecting Contaminants & Heavy Metals